 Later, after running her own property and consultancy businesses, she returned to academia part-time, achieving a Doctorate in Business, specialising in leadership.
 This led to her establishing her leadership research with classic leadership theory, underpinned by her wide business experience.
 Deborah has over 20 years of experience as both an executive and non-executive director, in the commercial, public and voluntary sectors.
-She is currently an NXD of the EDI Group (property and urban regeneration) and Scottish Canals (waterways, tourism and regeneration), and a trustee of Edinburgh Women's Aid (refugees and support services).
-She also sits on the Scottish Advisory Board of Common Purpose, the leadership charity.
+Recent board appointments include the EDI Group (property and urban

 Professional credentials and training experience